YnnJ456/ENCAP/README.md

 Here is the code snippet in main_predict.py, for which parameters are set and is ready to be excecuted.
-If your data have label, please set True in havelabel, else set False

 ```py
 # If your data have label, please set True in havelabel, else set False